somerwalker/program-execution-os/README.md

 ---

+## Execution Architecture

+Program Execution OS connects four operational layers:

+1. Strategic Commitment
+2. Planning Architecture
+3. Execution Governance
+4. Delivery Telemetry

+These layers create a system that enables complex initiatives to move from commitment to delivery with visibility and accountability.

+---

 # Common Reasons Programs Struggle

 Many complex initiatives fall behind or lose momentum due to organizational rather than technical problems.